Liberty Broadband (NASDAQ:LBRDK) Downgraded by Zacks Investment Research

 According to Zacks, “Liberty Broadband Corporation, through its subsidiaries, engages in providing digital cable services to residential and commercial customers; and entertainment, information, and communications solutions.
 It also provides wireless location positioning and related services.
 Liberty Broadband Corporation is based in Englewood, Colorado. “

-Separately, Morgan Stanley dropped their price objective on Liberty Broadband from $220.00 to $172.00 and set an equal weight rating on the stock in a report on Thursday, December 9th.
-One research analyst has rated the stock with a hold rating and five have given a buy rating to the company.
-According to MarketBeat.com, the stock has a consensus rating of Buy and an average target price of $205.83.
+Separately, Morgan Stanley reduced their price target on shares of Liberty Broadband from $220.00 to $172.00 and set an “equal weight” rating for the company in a report on Thursday, December 9th.
+Two investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+According to MarketBeat, Liberty Broadband has an average rating of “Buy” and a consensus price target of $206.83.

-Liberty Broadband (NASDAQ:LBRDK) last issued its quarterly earnings data on Wednesday, November 3rd.
-The company reported $1.29 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.42 by ($0.13).
-The company had revenue of $250.22 million for the quarter.
+Liberty Broadband (NASDAQ:LBRDK) last announced its earnings results on Wednesday, November 3rd.
+The company reported $1.29 earnings per share for the quarter, missing the Zacks’ consensus estimate of $1.42 by ($0.13).
 Liberty Broadband had a return on equity of 6.66% and a net margin of 78.43%.
-During the same quarter last year, the business earned $0.38 earnings per share.
-On average, research analysts forecast that Liberty Broadband will post 3.68 earnings per share for the current fiscal year.
+The company had revenue of $250.22 million during the quarter.
+During the same period in the previous year, the company posted $0.38 earnings per share.
+As a group, research analysts expect that Liberty Broadband will post 3.68 earnings per share for the current year.

-Several large investors have recently added to or reduced their stakes in the business.
-HighTower Advisors LLC raised its holdings in shares of Liberty Broadband by 0.4% in the 2nd quarter.
-HighTower Advisors LLC now owns 14,077 shares of the company’s stock valued at $2,446,000 after acquiring an additional 57 shares in the last quarter.
-Buckingham Strategic Wealth LLC raised its holdings in shares of Liberty Broadband by 1.5% in the 2nd quarter.
-Buckingham Strategic Wealth LLC now owns 3,936 shares of the company’s stock valued at $684,000 after acquiring an additional 58 shares in the last quarter.
-Seeyond raised its holdings in shares of Liberty Broadband by 0.5% in the 2nd quarter.
-Seeyond now owns 13,309 shares of the company’s stock valued at $2,311,000 after acquiring an additional 60 shares in the last quarter.
-United Capital Financial Advisers LLC raised its holdings in shares of Liberty Broadband by 4.1% during the 3rd quarter.
-United Capital Financial Advisers LLC now owns 1,662 shares of the company’s stock valued at $287,000 after buying an additional 66 shares in the last quarter.
-Finally, IFM Investors Pty Ltd raised its holdings in shares of Liberty Broadband by 0.4% during the 3rd quarter.
-IFM Investors Pty Ltd now owns 19,453 shares of the company’s stock valued at $3,360,000 after buying an additional 80 shares in the last quarter.
-76.65% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors have recently modified their holdings of the stock.
+UBS Asset Management Americas Inc. raised its holdings in Liberty Broadband by 5.9% during the 3rd quarter.
+UBS Asset Management Americas Inc. now owns 603,526 shares of the company’s stock worth $104,229,000 after purchasing an additional 33,436 shares during the last quarter.
+Alexandria Capital LLC grew its position in Liberty Broadband by 1.2% in the 3rd quarter.
+Alexandria Capital LLC now owns 50,802 shares of the company’s stock valued at $8,774,000 after purchasing an additional 598 shares during the period.
+Balyasny Asset Management LLC acquired a new stake in Liberty Broadband in the 3rd quarter valued at $12,917,000.
+Gyon Technologies Capital Management LP acquired a new stake in Liberty Broadband in the 3rd quarter valued at $389,000.
+Finally, Schonfeld Strategic Advisors LLC lifted its stake in Liberty Broadband by 86.0% during the 3rd quarter.
+Schonfeld Strategic Advisors LLC now owns 64,403 shares of the company’s stock valued at $11,122,000 after acquiring an additional 29,780 shares in the last quarter.
+Institutional investors and hedge funds own 76.65% of the company’s stock.

 Liberty Broadband Company Profile